SKrotkih/SimpleOrganizer/README.md

 Please pay attention to the following details:
 On first start are created some tasks by default.
 You can add a new task by pressing on button '+' on the navigator bar.
-You can select line in tableview to start editing current task.
+You can select line in table view to start editing current task.
 Any task may be deleted by left swipe gesture on the table view line.
 For fetching tasks are used two tab bar.
-Upper tab bar is used for filtering by category.
-Bottom tab bar is used for filetering by icons.
+The upper tab bar is used for filtering by category.
+The bottom tab bar is used for filtering by icons.

-Category - entity which used for featching.
+Category - the entity which used for fetching.
 There are some predefined category: 'ToDo', 'Work', 'Life', 'Events'.
-Icons are used for featching too.
+Icons are used for fetching too.
 They are predefined too.

 The Project is in progress.
 In future:
 - add or remove icons and categories
 - make login (at present default user and password are used for login to the backend (parse.com server)).
 - will be able to add events to the Reminder app
-- local database will be on the iCloud.
+- the local database will be on the iCloud.

 ## Requirements